jamesgarriss/onering/story/chapter001.md

 The two remaining guards looked up to find the Dwarf scowling at them.
 The one who had the wind knocked out of him stuttered, “N-n-no need.”
 He crawled over to his friend, hauled him to his feet, and with a final look at Treadnor hauled him away, leaving a trail of blood.

+“Three more swords for you to sell,” he laughed, kicking the weapons towards Belgo, who scooped them up.
+The Dwarf looked at Balwulf, “Sure.
+Why not?”

+Baldor grinned in delight, barely able to believe his good fortune.
+“I will pay you in coin or goods, your choice, once we reach the Hall,” he promised.